 In every case, our experienced Sunrise attorneys fight to recover economic damages, which cover the costs of your medical care, lost wages, and rehabilitation expenses, as well as non-economic damages for the pain and suffering that the tire blowout accident has caused.

 Schedule a Free Consultation

 When recovering from injuries sustained in a tire blowout accident, you need an attorney who you can trust to aggressively negotiate on your behalf.
 We are a South Florida business with a reputation for protecting our clients’ rights throughout the local community of Palm Beach County and Broward County, Florida.
-If you would like to discuss your options, contact our offices at 561-264-8344, or toll-free at 888-888-3903, to speak to an experienced personal injury attorney today.
+If you would like to discuss your options, contact our offices to speak to an experienced personal injury attorney today.
 We offer a free initial consultation to all of our clients, and, for your convenience, we are available to schedule appointments during the evening or on weekends.
 We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.

 After a tire blowout accident, the responsible party may not be immediately apparent.
 Our experienced attorneys will consult with experts and investigate your tire blowout accident in order to identify the causes of the accident.
 Potentially negligent parties may include the vehicle owner, the driver, the driver’s employer, or the companies that manufactured the tire itself.